Pin and benchmark

 | Regulator | Central Bank of Ireland (CBI). | Financial Conduct Authority (FCA). |

-| Capital requirement | Ireland capital requirement is locked.
-Unlock with the £349 pass. | AEMI GBP 350,000 initial plus own funds 2% of average outstanding e-money.
+| Capital requirement | Ireland capital requirement is included in the £349 pass. | AEMI GBP 350,000 initial plus own funds 2% of average outstanding e-money.
 SEMI no initial capital, capped below EUR 5m outstanding. |

-| Timeline to authorisation | Ireland timeline to authorisation is locked.
-Unlock with the £349 pass. | About 6 to 12 months including pre-application (statutory 3 months from a complete application). |
+| Timeline to authorisation | Ireland timeline to authorisation is included in the £349 pass. | About 6 to 12 months including pre-application (statutory 3 months from a complete application). |

-| Local substance | Ireland local substance is locked.
-Unlock with the £349 pass. | UK entity with UK mind and management, MLRO, adequate local staffing. |
+| Local substance | Ireland local substance is included in the £349 pass. | UK entity with UK mind and management, MLRO, adequate local staffing. |

-| Application cost | Ireland application cost is locked.
-Unlock with the £349 pass. | FCA application fee (order of GBP 5,000 for AEMI) plus roughly GBP 75k to 200k professional. |
+| Application cost | Ireland application cost is included in the £349 pass. | FCA application fee GBP 5,640 for an authorised EMI (Category 5) or GBP 1,130 for a small EMI (Category 3).
+Professional and implementation costs are project-specific. |

-| Ongoing cost | Ireland ongoing cost is locked.
-Unlock with the £349 pass. | FCA periodic fees, annual safeguarding audit, compliance headcount. |
+| Ongoing cost | Ireland ongoing cost is included in the £349 pass. | FCA periodic fees, annual safeguarding audit, compliance headcount. |

-| Passporting | Ireland passporting is locked.
-Unlock with the £349 pass. | None after Brexit, no EEA passport. |
+| Passporting | Ireland passporting is included in the £349 pass. | None after Brexit, no EEA passport. |

-| EMIs authorised | Ireland emis authorised is locked.
-Unlock with the £349 pass. | Around 338 e-money firms on the FCA register including small EMIs, the largest EMI population in Europe. |
+| EMIs authorised | Ireland emis authorised is included in the £349 pass. | Around 338 e-money firms on the FCA register including small EMIs, the largest EMI population in Europe. |

-| Key restrictions | Ireland key restrictions is locked.
-Unlock with the £349 pass. | No interest on e-money, no deposit-taking; a SEMI cannot provide AIS or PIS. |
+| Key restrictions | Ireland key restrictions is included in the £349 pass. | No interest on e-money, no deposit-taking; a SEMI cannot provide AIS or PIS. |

-| Safeguarding | Ireland safeguarding is locked.
-Unlock with the £349 pass. | Segregation or insurance or comparable guarantee.
+| Safeguarding | Ireland safeguarding is included in the £349 pass. | Segregation or insurance or comparable guarantee.
 FCA Supplementary safeguarding regime (Policy Statement PS25/12, published 7 August 2025) in force from 7 May 2026: daily reconciliations, monthly regulatory reporting, annual safeguarding audit by a qualified auditor, resolution pack, third-party due diligence; audit exemption below GBP 100k.
 Stage 2 CASS-style statutory trust (Post-Repeal Regime) still under FCA review, not yet confirmed. |

-| Difficulty rating | Ireland difficulty rating is locked.
-Unlock with the £349 pass. | 4.
+| Difficulty rating | Ireland difficulty rating is included in the £349 pass. | 4.
 Rigorous on financial crime and safeguarding, very large market. |

 Informational only, not legal advice.
 A delta compares the sortable figure only (capital, timeline, cost, difficulty, passporting, approvals); it is not a judgement on overall suitability.
 Verify with qualified counsel before acting.